-Taco Soup
+Easy Taco Soup Recipe

-TACO SOUP RECIPE VIDEO
+Watch How to Make TACO SOUP RECIPE

-Taco Soup Recipe
+Easy Taco Soup Recipe

 The majority of ingredients in Taco Soup are either pantry staple cans or spices you dump into the soup so you can make this meal-in-one Taco Soup any night of the week!
+Let’s take a closer look at what you’ll need (measurements in the printable recipe card at the bottom of the post):

-• Canned Mild Diced Green Chilies: make sure you purchase mild green chiles – I have accidentally used the hot chilies before and they are HOT!
+• Canned Mild Diced Green Chilies: Make sure you purchase mild green chiles – I have accidentally used the hot chilies before and they are HOT!
 Mild green chiles, however are more tangy than hot so you don’t have to worry about them making your soup spicy.

 • Canned Sweet Corn: I use canned corn for this Taco Soup for convenience but feel free to use corn fresh off the cob if you prefer.
 You can also use frozen corn but add it toward the end of cooking, just so it has time to warm through, otherwise it can disintegrate.